-The Ph.D. study track is oriented towards scholarship and research.
-It is a 3 year curriculum; this period may be extended to 5 years.
-During the first year, the student follows 4 seminars and submits a detailed dissertation proposal.
+The PhD study track is oriented towards scholarship and research.
+It is a 3 year curriculum and may be extended to 5 years.
+During the first year, the student participates in 4 seminars and submits a detailed dissertation proposal.
 In the second year, the candidate follows two tutorials and begins with the redaction of the dissertation.
-The third year is entirely dedicated to fulfilling the writing process of the dissertation.
+The third year is entirely dedicated to the redaction of the dissertation.